SidoPillai/blockchain/README.md

 2. getnetworkhashps: Returns an estimated network hashes per second based on a specified number of recent blocks.
 3. getbestblockhash: Returns the hash of the best block.

-Note:
+Note: <br>
-Hash Value: A digital fingerprint for information
+Hash Value: A digital fingerprint for information <br>
-Best Block: Most recent block that you’ve synced to with your local copy of the blockchain.
+Best Block: Most recent block that you’ve synced to with your local copy of the blockchain. <br>